+Figure 2.39 Virtio device passthrough

 Virtio Datapath Acceleration

-Like full hardware offloading, virtual Data Dath Acceleration (vDPA) aims to:

-standardize the physical data plane using the virtio ring layout

-present a standard virtio driver in the guest decoupled from any vendor implementation for the control path
+Like full hardware offloading, virtual Data Path Acceleration (vDPA) aims to standardize the physical data plane using the virtio ring layout and present a standard Virtio driver in the guest decoupled from any vendor implementation for the control path.

-vDPA is presenting a generic control plane through a software piece which provides an abstraction layer on top of physical NIC.
-Like Virtio full hardware offloading, vDPA build a direct data path between the gest network interface and the physical NIC, using the virtio ring layout.
-But for the control path a generic vDPA driver (mediation driver) is used to translate the vendor NIC driver/control-plane to the VirtIO control plane, in order to allow each NIC vendor to keep using its own driver.
+vDPA is presenting a generic control plane through software which provides an abstraction layer on top of physical NIC.
+Like Virtio full hardware offloading, vDPA build sa direct data path between the guest network interface and the physical NIC, using the Virtio ring layout.
+But for the control path a generic vDPA driver (mediation driver) is used to translate the vendor NIC driver/control plane to the Virtio control plane, in order to allow each NIC vendor to keep using its own driver.

-It allows NIC vendors to support virtio ring layout at smaller effort keeping wire speed performance on the data plane.
+vDPA allows NIC vendors to support Virtio ring layout with smaller effort keeping wire speed performance on the data plane.
+See Figure 2.40.